-Bon View has several Special Education programs including Resource Specialist Program (RSP), Speech, and Special Day Class (SDC).
+Bon View has several Special Education programs including Resource Specialist Program (RSP), Speech, Special Day Class (SDC) grades 1-3 and our Collaborative Class which provides specialized academic support in a general education setting for grades 4-6.
 The district offers a variety of special needs programs such as vision therapy and adaptive PE.
 Students must qualify for any Special Education programs through a psycho-educational evaluation.
 Such an evaluation is normally started through the SST process.
 If you have a concern regarding your child, please communicate your concerns to your child's teacher immediately.